Oh, campaign 2012, wherefore art thou? We were all so innocent then, eh?

-Statements about the 47% were extremely damaging, and were repeated and built upon again and again.
+Statements about the 47% were extremely damaging.
+People repeated and built upon this again and again.
 See Romney on the 47% for details.
 The same was true about Mitch McConnell’s statement that the top priority of the GOP was to deny the President reelection.

 Debate zingers went viral quickly, too.
 There’s the “binders full of women” statement, referenced above, but there were also references to “horses and bayonets”.
 This campaign has lore that will be discoverable on Google for decades to come (should Google exist that long).

 Email and Snail Mail